kgaughan/komorebi/README.rst

 * Some kind of simple admin backend to allow editing and posting of new entries.
 Or if I were feeling particularly inspired, I could implement Micropub__...
+* Remove hardwired stuff, such as the blog name, author, copyright notice, feed ID prefix, &c.

 .. __: https://github.com/sh4nks/flask-caching
 .. __: https://www.w3.org/TR/micropub/